28 March 2017

 1. Latest Developments

-In the first three quarters of 2016, Hong Kong’s economic growth moderated to 1.4% year-on-year in real terms, from 2.4% for 2015.
-The growth of private consumption expenditure slowed visibly to 1% year-on-year in the first three quarters of 2016, from 4.7% for 2015.
-Meanwhile, investment expenditure extended the decline-dropping by 3% year-on-year in the first three quarters of 2016, after contracting by 2% in 2015.
-In the first three quarters of 2016, exports of goods saw a marginal year-on-year increase of 0.2%, after dropping by 1.9% for 2015; while exports of services fell 3.8% year-on-year, after dropping by 0.2% for 2015.
-Yet on a quarter-to-quarter comparison, the economy gained momentum in the third quarter of 2016, underpinned by stronger investment spending and a pick-up in goods exports.
-For the rest of the year, the external environment is expected to improve whereas domestic demand will continue to be supported by the largely stable income and employment conditions.
-In the latest round of review in November, the government forecast Hong Kong’s economic growth for 2016 at 1.5%, the mid-point of the range forecast of 1-2% announced in the August round.
+In 2016, Hong Kong’s economic growth moderated to 1.9% in real terms, from 2.4% for 2015.
+The growth of private consumption expenditure slowed visibly to 1.6% for 2016, from 4.8% for 2015.
+But the decline in investment expenditure narrowed to 0.5% for 2016, from 3.2% for 2015.
+As to the external sector, exports of goods reverted to growth of 1.7% for 2016, from dropping 1.7% for 2015; while exports of services dropped 3.1% for 2016, after a marginal growth of 0.3% for 2015.
+For 2017, the external environment is expected to improve whereas domestic demand will continue to be supported by the largely stable income and employment conditions.
+In the latest round of review in February 2017, the government forecast Hong Kong’s economic growth for 2017 at 2-3%.

 In 2016, a total of 56.7 million visitors, equivalent to 7.7 times of the size of Hong Kong’s local population, were recorded, with those from the Chinese mainland accounting for 76% of the total.
-In 2016, visitor arrivals to Hong Kong dropped 4.5%, after falling by 2.5% in 2015; those from the Chinese mainland declined by 6.7%, after falling by 3% in 2015.
+In January 2017, visitor arrivals to Hong Kong increased by 4.8% year-on-year, after dropping by 4.5% in 2016; those from the Chinese mainland also increased 7.7% year-on-year, after falling by 6.7% in 2016.
 In the first half of 2016, total tourism expenditure associated to inbound tourism amounted to HK$144 billion, dropped 13.6% year-on-year.

 The four pillar economic sectors of Hong Kong are: trading and logistics (22.2% of GDP in terms of value-added in 2015), tourism (5%), financial services (17.6%), and professional services and other producer services (12.4%).
 On the other hand, the six industries which Hong Kong has clear advantages for further development are cultural and creative, medical services, education services, innovation and technology, testing and certification services and environmental industries, which together accounted for 8.9% of GDP in terms of value-added in 2015.